btcpayserver/btcpayserver-doc/docs/Wallet.md

 ##### Signing with a hardware wallet

-BTCPay Server has built-in hardware wallet support allowing you to use your hardware wallet with BTCPay, without leaking information to third-party apps or servers.
+BTCPay Server has built-in hardware wallet support allowing you to use your hardware wallet with BTCPay Server, without leaking information to third-party apps or servers.

 [Check instructions](Vault.md) on how to set up and sign with a [compatible hardware wallet](https://github.com/bitcoin-core/HWI#device-support).